inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 **Text**

 For a text field to work also as a facet/filter in the search, it needs to be defined as such via the `use_as_filter` flag.
-Note that is not recommended to have filter over very long text values (more than 250 characters) since it could noticeably affect the search engine's performance.
+Note that it is not recommended to have filter over very long text values (more than 250 characters) since it could noticeably affect the search engine's performance.

 ```python
 RDM_CUSTOM_FIELDS = [